rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 2. Modify Reservation to insert Preference Code `FBAL`
 3. Fetch Reservation.
 Once putReservation is executed, check whether your preference has been attached on the reservation

-## 11-Create Routing Instruction to Company on Window 2
+## 11-Create Routing Instruction to Company on Window 2 OPTIONAL

 Posting a routing instruction to existing reservation where `Food` charges goes to the Company which is linked to the reservation.
 Make sure the routing code `FOOD` is directed to window 2.

 1. Fetch the routing Codes with `getRoutingCodes` and set Environment Variable of `CompanyRoutingCode`
 2. Create Routing Instructions

-## 12-Modify Reservation to update Payment Method on Window 2
+## 12-Modify Reservation to update Payment Method on Window 2 OPTIONAL

 1. To find the Payment Method use `getPaymentMethod` API.
 For testing purpose use `INV`.
 No Environment is defined here.
 Use the value within payload.
 2. Modify Payment Method on Reservation.
 Once Routing is done, modification is required to existing Reservation to inform that window 2 will be paid by Direct Billing as Payment Method.
 Kindly note Routing instructions and Payment Method are 2 different APIs at present.
 3. Use fetch Reservation to check whether modification of Payment Method was successful on Window 2

-## 13-Create Routing Instruction to Travel Agent on Window 3
+## 13-Create Routing Instruction to Travel Agent on Window 3 OPTIONAL

 Posting a routing instruction to existing reservation where Room charges goes to the Travel Agent which is linked to the reservation.
 Make sure the routing is done to window 3.
 Make sure the routing code `BB` is directed to window 3.